AidanScroggins/tci2wav/README.md

 # tci2wav

+## Note from the author
+This app is 100% vibe-coded.
+I am not a programmer, just an audio enthusiast looking for a solution to my problem.
+Please feel free to suggest improvements, pull requests, or fork this.
+This project is a clean room style reverse engineering job made possible using the OpenCode Agent and Muse Spark 1.3.

 Decode Steven Slate Trigger 2 `.tci` sample files — V1 and V2, mono and stereo — in your browser or on the command line, and export velocity-named WAVs.